aisingapore/kapitan-hull/{{cookiecutter.repo_name}}/problem-templates/cv/aisg-context/guide-site/docs/guide-for-user/08-deployment.md

     ```

     See [here][reason] as to why Gunicorn is to be used instead of just
-    [Uvicorn](https://www.uvicorn.org/).
-TLDR: Gunicorn is needed to
+    [Uvicorn][uvicorn].
+TLDR: Gunicorn is needed to spin up multiple
-    spin up multiple processes/workers to handle more requests i.e.
+    processes/workers to handle more requests i.e. better for the sake
-    better for the sake of production needs.
+    of production needs.

 === "Windows PowerShell"